Showing results for de

 as (role)

-Your role is the source of what you do — you work 'of waiter' the way a book is 'of history.
+Your role is the source of what you do.
+You work 'of' waiter, just like a book is 'of' history.

 - Trabajo de camarero = I work as a waiter